 Teishin are blunt needle-shaped instruments made of precious metals (i.e. gold, silver, copper, titanium, etc.) or gemstones and crystals (i.e. jade, quartz, selenite, blue kyanite, etc.).
 Because Teishin treatments are so gentle and painless, they are ideal treatments for pediatrics, the extremely deficient, and the needle-phobic.

-In order to be an effective practitioner, it is important for one to develop competence in sensing qi.
-Funamizu Sensei encouraged participants to practice qigong regularly for self-development.
-To this end, participants were taught different hand and body exercises to help improve practitioners’ sensitivity to feeling and cultivating qi.
-According to Funamizu Sensei, the most important thing he wants students to take away from this seminar is the understanding that as practitioners we gather healing energy from the Earth and the Heavens, allow it to flow through our own bodies and into our patients via the Teishin needle.
+Our participants were taught different hand and body exercises to help improve sensitivity to the feeling and cultivating qi.
+According to Funamizu, the most important thing he wants students to take away from his seminar is the understanding that as practitioners we gather healing energy from the Earth and the Heavens, allow it to flow through our own bodies and into our patients via the Teishin needle.

 Gina Dang, another AIMC Berkeley student, felt like this weekend seminar was an extension in her interest in Japanese treatment techniques.
-After the school trip to Japan this past April and her medical qigong studies at AIMC Berkeley, she appreciates Teishin as another way to feel qi.
+After her school trip to Japan and her medical qigong studies at AIMC Berkeley, she appreciates Teishin as another way to feel qi.

 This is the fourth time that Funamizu Sensei has taught at AIMC Berkeley, and we look forward to his next visit.

 AIMC has continuing education classes and community events every month.
 Take a look at the schedule to see if there is something that interests you.

 If you are interested in studying alternative healing methods, contact us about our masters and doctorate programs.